-The Trust Manager has determined that cash amounting to \$4,370,580 (2020 - \$5,587,499) is the only asset classified as level 1 financial assets at fair value through profit or loss.
+The Trust Manager has determined that cash amounting to \$2,364,192 (2022 - \$4,447,287) is the only asset classified as level 1 financial assets at fair value through profit or loss.

-The Trust's financial instruments consist of mortgage loans receivable, cash, interest receivable, distribution payable, accounts payable and accrued liabilities, redemptions payable, subscriptions in advance, and prepaid interest and other holdbacks.
+The Trust's financial instruments consist of mortgage loans receivable, cash, interest and lenders fee receivable, due from mortgage manager, subscriptions receivable, accounts payable and accrued liabilities, subscriptions received in advance, prepaid interest and other holdbacks and distribution payable.
 It is the Trust's opinion that due to the short term nature of these financial instruments, the Trust is not exposed to significant market price, currency, interest rate, liquidity, cash flow, credit, and portfolio concentration risks arising from these financial instruments except as described below.
 The fair value of these financial instruments approximate their carrying values, unless otherwise noted.